clowdr-app/clowdr-app.github.io/content/attendee-guides/social-rooms.md

 ---
 updatedDate: 2021-04-28T06:29:07+00:00
-title: Using Midspace's Social Rooms
+title: Social Rooms
+index: 2
 description:
   Learn about Midspace's Social Rooms feature - an important part of the attendee social experience!
 author: Cristal Mojica
 ---

-### Wondering about the social experience on Midspace?
+## Wondering about the social experience on Midspace?

 This is a brief overview of our Social Rooms feature - an key part of the social experience on Midspace!